Some of our information has moved to NT.GOV.AU

 Details regarding each of these options are included in the attached map

-The Alice Springs community is invited to provide feedback on the technical design options, before a final preferred option is identified.
+The Alice Springs community was in mid 2016 invited to provide feedback on the technical design options, before a final preferred option was identified.